Indicate whether aqueous solutions of each of the following solut... | Channels for Pearson+

 1

-Understand the behavior of weak electrolytes: Weak electrolytes partially dissociate into ions in solution.
+Understand the behavior of nonelectrolytes in water: Nonelectrolytes do not dissociate into ions when dissolved in water.

+Recognize the composition of the solution: Since fructose is a nonelectrolyte, it will dissolve in water as intact molecules.

+Conclude the nature of the solution: The aqueous solution of fructose will contain only molecules.

 Was this helpful?